 EndNote’s Cite While You Write feature allows you to use the references stored in your EndNote online library to create citations, footnotes and reference lists in a Microsoft Word document.

-On Swansea University open access machines you will need to run the EndNote plugins (online) icon which you will find in the Common Apps folder of the Unified Desktop.
+On Swansea University PCs you will need to run the EndNote plugins (online) icon.
+You will find in the Common Apps folder of the Unified Desktop.

 Once you have the EndNote plugin you will have an EndNote tab in Word.
 If you do not have the EndNote tab please contact the library for help.

 - Open Word and create a new document.

 - Go to the EndNote tab and click Preferences.

 - Click the Application tab and change this to EndNote Online.
 (It may have the EndNote Online tab already showing in which case you don’t need to do anything).
 If you do not have an EndNote tab at all, close Word and double click the EndNote plugins icon in the applications window to install it.

 - A dialog box will ask you for your e-mail address and EndNote password – enter these.

 Now you can use EndNote to add citations as you write.

 This book was useful during my studies